dakusui/jcunit/FSM-README.md

 ```

-The idea that 'unless it is explicitly allowed, it should result in an error' can
+The idea that unless it is explicitly allowed, it should result in an error' can
 be expressed in a following way.

 [CODE.4] "Implementing actions (1) Defining default behaviours"